Corporate taxation

 To challenge a tax notice, the complaint must be lodged with the Director of the Direct Tax Administration within 3 months of notification of the notice.

-Submitting a complaint does not exempt the tax (or tax advances) from being paid.
+Submission of a complaint does not exempt the tax (or tax advances) from being paid.

-In the event of an unfavourable decision by the Administrative Tribunal, an appeal may be lodged.
+If the Administrative Tribunal makes an unfavorable decision, an appeal may be filed.
 The appeal of the decision of the Administrative Tribunal must then be lodged within 40 days with the Administrative Court, which has the final say.

 Formal hierarchical appeal